Explore Brno - The 10 Best Attractions for First-Time Visitors

 Artiklar report

-Plzen is undoubtedly the capital of beer, but the city offers so much more than just beer.
-The 700-year-old city center is filled with beautiful buildings, underground adventures and plenty of restaurants and bars.
-Join us for 10 attractions in Plzen - and most of them within walking distance!
+Plzeň may be the undisputed capital of beer, but the city has much more to offer.
+Its 700-year-old city center is brimming with beautiful architecture, intriguing underground passages, and a vibrant scene of restaurants and bars.
+Join us as we explore 10 must-see attractions in Plzeň—most of them within easy walking distance!

 Beer spa in the Czech Republic – A visit to the brewery Purkmistr in Plzen